nickkraakman/tesla-turbine-telemetry/README.md

 The Pi will take a minute or two to boot and auto-login, after which it will automatically launch the dashboard and will start reading data from the sensors.

-If you decide not to use the disk image, you can run the following command to install the necessary packages on your Pi:
+If you decide not to use the disk image, you can run the following commands to install the necessary packages on your Pi:

 ```
 apt-get upgrade -y